Roadblock: End of the Line: Storylines

 Lana.
 On the December 5 episode, Rusev and Lana got into an argument and Rusev stormed off.
 Amore tried to console Lana and later that night, was invited to her hotel room.
 Once he got there, Lana enticed Amore to strip down to his underwear and then called for Rusev, who attacked Amore before dragging his unconscious body into the hallway.
 The following week, Rusev and Lana mocked Amore by showing replays of the attack.
 Amore's tag team partner, Big Cass, got into a brawl with Rusev and sent him into retreat.
-A match between Cass and Rusev was scheduled for the Roadblock Kickoff pre-show.
+A match between Cass and Rusev was then scheduled for the Roadblock Kickoff pre-show.

 On the November 21 episode of Raw, General Manager Mick Foley put Sami Zayn in a match against Braun Strowman for failing to defeat The Miz at Survivor Series and bringing the Intercontinental Championship to Raw.
 Foley stopped the match when Zayn could not continue.
 The following week, Zayn demanded a rematch but Foley declined, telling Zayn that he could not beat Strowman.
 Zayn stormed off and on the December 12 episode, again asked for a rematch, but was again rejected.
 Zayn pondered switching to SmackDown because Foley did not believe in him.
 Following his match against Curtis Axel, Strowman declared that no one, including Zayn, could last two minutes with him.
 Later, after Zayn defeated Jinder Mahal, Foley told Zayn that he had arranged to trade Zayn to SmackDown in return for Eva Marie.
 An angry Zayn refused such a lopsided trade and again demanded for a rematch against Strowman.
 Foley yielded and scheduled Zayn to face Strowman at Roadblock in a match with a ten-minute time limit.